Blockchain is growing. And that is no more news to us.

 Blockchain is known to operate in association with Google Cloud Platform’s Cloud Spanner which amongst its multiple perks, also provides the impeccable option of import and export functionality.
 This enables the users to complete even bigger database restorations in a manner of mere hours instead of weeks.

 Doing this ensures that blockchain doesn’t have to think about growing datasets now any more than it had to when it began.
-It also expels the need one may face absorbing the entire chain from its point of origin to the current transaction.
+It also expels the need one may face to absorb the entire chain from its point of origin to the current transaction.

 Automating Smart Contracts

-Smart contracts can be referred to as simply those programs that are stored on a given blockchain and run themselves soon as a pre-established concern or condition is successfully met.
+Smart contracts can be referred to as simply those programs that are stored on a given blockchain and run themselves soon as a pre-established concern or condition is successfully met (Learn more about what is a smart contract in this guide).
 For instance, the crypto grid trading bots that are often used for automated cryptocurrency trading purposes also use such smart contracts to an extent to clearly analyze and execute their options.

 By making such functions automatic, the need for middlemen is tossed out, and thus, without losing time, all the participants involved in the transaction can immediately gain an idea of the end result.